razshare/frizzante-docs/docs/sessions.md

 !!! note
-    `Validate` and `destroy` are used by the server internally to manage and destroy session that are no longer valid.
+    `Validate` and `destroy` are used by the server internally to manage and destroy sessions that are no longer valid.

 ## Lifetime